maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Spikes ##

-We use spikes to clarify feasibility, viability and scope
+We use spikes to clarify feasibility, viability and scope.

+Spikes are never shipped

 ## Use Architectural decision records (ADRs) ##